pantaire/wowrpg/zeuch.md

 AGI +1 cuz troll
 gain proficiency with charisma (intimidation) and agility (stealth) skills

+### Variant Outlander: Headhunter (Troll only)
+You are capable combatant and survivalist who serves himself or his tribe, walking the wilderness and putting down threats to your people while living far from them.
+This couldbe for noble or spiritual reasons.
+Instead of proficiency in a musical instrument, you may be proficient with one artisan tool of your choice or the herbalism kit.
+You can also replace your staff with an herbalism kit.

 ### Languages
 Common: read, speak, write
 Troll: read, speak, write